ugcs/dronelogbook/README.md

 * after successful build you'll find executable `ucsHub-1.0.jar` application in `distr` directory

-## Connection with UGCS
+## Connection with UgCS
-ucsHub is developed for [UgCS](www.ugcs.com) version 3.0.
+Application is developed for [UgCS](www.ugcs.com) version 3.0.

-Default localhost ugcs admin account is set up at `client.properties` file.
+Default localhost admin account is set up at `client.properties` file.
 Please update it if you use different account:
 ```properties
 server.host=location_of_ugcs_host
 server.port=ugcs_server_port